Showing posts sorted by date for query Hijab. Sort by relevance Show all posts

 A plate of chapli kebabs.

 The chapli kebab (چپلي کباب in Pashto) was a Pashtun-style minced-meat dish, made usually with ground beef, mutton, lamb or chicken, spiced and formed into the shape of a patty.
 The origins of the dish lie in the old North-West Frontier of the Raj (the area around Peshawar, capital of Khyber Pakhtunkhwa province in modern-day northern Pakistan).
-The cuisine, adapted with local variations and dietary rules, is popular throughout South Asia and West Asia and food critics note that the further it is from Peshawar, the more complex and elaborate are the alterations and aditions compared to the simple original.
+The cuisine, adapted with local variations and dietary rules, is popular throughout South Asia and West Asia and food critics note that the further it is from Peshawar, the more complex and elaborate are the alterations and additions compared to the simple original.
 Chapli Kababs can be served and eaten hot with naan or as a bun kebab.
 Chapli is thought to be from the Pashto word chaprikh, chapdikh & chapleet (flat), thus the use for the kebab with a light, round and flattened texture.
 A more amusing theory suggests the dish is named after the chappal (sandals), the implication being one’s meal looks as if it has been flattened by a man wearing a sandal.
-It’s fine folk lore but humorless etymologists prefer to think of Chapli as a shortened version of chapleet.
+It’s fine folklore but humorless etymologists prefer to think of Chapli as a shortened version of chapleet.

 Doner kebab in the Berlin style.